 A Look at Real Estate Risks to the Stock Market

 Mortgage service providers, under a new rule, proposed last week, would be required to delay foreclosures on primary residences until after 2021.
-This proposed rule would affect all servicing lenders, not just FNMA, FHLB, FHA, and VA mortgages that previously had fallen under the original forbearance mandates in the CARES Act.
-Recent figures by the Consumer Protection Financial Bureau (CFPB) show nearly 3 million homeowners are presently behind on their mortgage payments.
+This proposed rule would affect all servicing lenders, not just FNMA, FHLB, FHA, and VA mortgages that had previously fallen under the original forbearance mandates in the CARES Act.
+Recent figures by the Consumer Protection Financial Bureau (CFPB) show nearly 3 million homeowners are behind on their mortgage payments presently.
 This is an improvement from the high last June when, according to data from the Mortgage Bankers Association (MBA), there were 4.3 million households in arrears or 8.53% of single-family home mortgages.
 This month (April 2021), the MBA reported an estimated 2.5 million homeowners, or 4.9%, are in forbearance.
 This is a very slight reduction from the 4.96% in forbearance recorded the month before.

 About the Consumer Protection Finance Bureau

 The CFPB was created in the aftermath of the 2008 financial crisis that triggered a huge increase in foreclosures.
-The agency is clearly keen to prevent that from happening in the current financial downturn and is encouraging lenders to be proactive about working with and protecting their borrowers from being forced out of their homes.
+The agency is resolute to prevent that from happening in the current financial downturn and is encouraging lenders to be proactive about working with and protecting their borrowers from being forced out of their homes.

 Importance of RE Markets for Stock Investors

 Contrasting opinions and analysis are what markets.
 If we all thought “buy” was the only direction, or “sell” was the only sane action, there would be no market.
 With no one to take the other side of a trade, transactions would quickly cease.
-However, with economic orchestration in housing now measuring over 500billion, being wrong (in either direction) could be costly to stock market investors.
+However, with economic orchestration in housing now measuring over 500 billion, being wrong (in either direction) could be costly to stock market investors.

 Therefore it's necessary to understand both sides to the legitimized deference of payment (forbearance) reality.
-It has been extended before, and with its creation and extension, it either helps households out who will be better equipped to pay their mortgages or exacerbates a problem that will explode as it has been allowed to fester.
+It has been extended before, and with its creation and extension, it either helps households out who will be better equipped to pay their mortgages or exacerbates a problem that will become larger as it has been allowed to fester.

 Doomsayers Awaiting Opportunity

 “Doom” may not be the right word.
-Of those expecting that real estate will crumble and could bring other assets with it, they see opportunity for those that are keeping some powder dry as they wait for lower prices.
+Of those expecting that real estate will crumble and bring other assets with it, they see an opportunity for those that are keeping some powder dry as they wait for lower prices.

 Light at End of the Tunnel

-When the economy was abruptly altered for the novel coronavirus last March, unemployment spiked; meanwhile, delinquency rates on loans plunged.
-This is the opposite of what happened in the financial crisis and in virtually all other downturns.
-For example, looking back to the 2008 financial crisis, mortgage delinquencies jumped from 2% to 8%.
+When the strong economy was abruptly altered for the novel coronavirus last March, unemployment spiked; meanwhile, delinquency rates on loans plunged.
+This is the opposite of what happened in the financial crisis of 2008 and in virtually all other downturns.
+For example, looking back to the financial crisis, mortgage delinquencies jumped from 2% to 8%.
 Compare this to the pandemic’s first seven months when they fell from 3% to 1.8%.
 Historically unemployment leads to mortgage foreclosures; depressed housing generally snowballs down, creating lower economic activity and higher defaults.
 This is why the CARES Act included a section requiring forbearance of federally insured mortgages (70% of all mortgages) was instituted.

 The pandemic has not to date resulted in house price declines that history suggests should occur at some point.
 Keifer Rowlands of Keifer Rowlands Real Estate is a veteran real estate professional based in the Los Angeles area.
 Rowlands focuses on residential real estate and has experienced 25 years of market swings.
 He believes the current guidance and regulatory support is leading to a soft landing and suspects lower interest rates could place the economy in a stronger position later on.
 “I think this will be a smooth ending for all involved.
 I'd urge everyone to think positive.
 All factors are pointing towards good news on the horizon -- borrowers will likely return to the workforce, and now they will most likely have a lower house payment than they did before the pandemic.
 This suggests that with the return of the economy, a vast majority of borrowers that received forbearance will be in a position to bring their mortgage current and keep it there.”
 Keifer said.
 He doesn’t think this is misaligned with historical experience as he offered some additional history and how the lessons from it are helping today.
 “When banks did mortgage forbearance after the Great Recession they found that borrowers, unfortunately, ended up back in default at an alarming rate.
 Based on data from Freddie Mac, the current forbearance packages being offered to borrowers are not fairing significantly better.
 Freddie Mac states that last year after the 7th-month post forbearance, barely half of borrowers were current.
 There may be several factors that kept borrowers from being successful.
 The main reason is most likely that during this period that Freddie Mac analyzed the United States was still at a very high level of unemployment.
-The highest since the Great Recession.
+The highest since the Great Recession (2007-2009).
 This means that with the end of the pandemic nearing, and the economy having record output and returning to full employment, the prospects for borrowers in forbearance are extremely positive.”